nus-cs2103-AY2223S2/ip/docs/README.md

 ### `mark` - Marks task as done

-Marks the task at the specified index as done.
-It will be marked with the `X` symbol.
+- Marks the task at the specified index as done.
+- It will be marked with the `X` symbol.
+- Format is `mark [index]`.

-Example of usage:
+*Example of usage:*

 `mark 1`

-Expected outcome:
+*Expected outcome:*
-If the operation is successful, it will display a success message and show which task is marked as done.
+- If the operation is successful, it will display a success message and show which task is marked as done.

 ```
 Nice!
 I've marked this task as done!: